Join our live stream on our Facebook account: https://www.facebook.com/ChapelChurch

-In 1880, Mr. John Stabley donated land at the present church site along route 24 in York Township, two miles north of Red Lion Borough.
-A small church was built and shared by the Musser Class (United Brethren in Christ) with a class of the Evangelical Association and was known as 'Union Chapel'.
-After another decade, the United Brethren purchased the shares owned by the Evangelical Association.
-At that time, the name "St. Paul's United Brethren in Christ of York County" was adopted.
-The name 'Chapel Church' has continued to be used through two subsequent denominational mergers.
+In 1880, Mr. John Stabley generously contributed land for the church's current location along Route 24 in York Township, two miles north of Red Lion Borough.
+Initially, a modest church known as 'Union Chapel' was constructed, jointly utilized by the Musser Class (United Brethren in Christ) and a class of the Evangelical Association.
+After a decade, the United Brethren acquired the Evangelical Association's shares, leading to the adoption of the name "St. Paul's United Brethren in Christ of York County."
+Despite subsequent denominational mergers, the name 'Chapel Church' has endured.

-Early in the 1900s, additional land was acquired and a frame building was erected in 1919.
-Heiland View Cemetery which is adjacent to the church property was incorporated in 1935.
-In 1936, construction of the present brick structure began; the parish hall was constructed in 1950, the parsonage in 1958.
-Groundbreaking and construction of the educational unit occurred in 1982 with dedication on April 17, 1983.
-A steeple was set in place in 1983.
-Chapel Christian Daycare opened in the fall of 1983 and continues to provide care for community children.
+In the early 1900s, additional land was acquired, leading to the construction of a frame building in 1919.
+The Heiland View Cemetery, situated adjacent to the church property, was incorporated in 1935.
+In 1936, the construction of the current brick structure commenced.
+The parish hall followed in 1950, with the parsonage completed in 1958.
+Ground was broken for the educational unit in 1982, culminating in its dedication on April 17, 1983.
+The installation of a steeple took place the same year.
+Furthermore, the Chapel Christian Daycare commenced operations in the autumn of 1983, providing childcare services to the local community.

-During 1800s, 'circut rider' preachers served local congregations when in the area.
-Class-leaders conducted church schools and services when no preacher was available.
-In 1917, Rev. Martin Heiland became the first 'stationed' pastor, serving the Chapel congregation until 1940, when Rev. Elwood E. Needy was appointed as the first full-time pastor and served until 1962.
-The following have served as our pastor:
+During the 1800s, it was customary for 'circuit rider' preachers to minister to local congregations during their visits to an area.
+In the absence of a preacher, class leaders conducted church activities.
+In 1917, Reverend Martin Heiland assumed the role of the first 'stationed' pastor, ministering to the Chapel congregation until 1940.
+Subsequently, Reverend Elwood E. Needy became the first full-time pastor until 1962.
+The following individuals have served as pastors within our congregation:

 • 1917 - 1940 Rev. Martin Heiland